 Are chernozem soils a target?

 Knowing all this, is it a coincidence that Ukraine is in the eye of the storm?
 And we venture a step further: are the chernozem soils themselves the target of the war?
-Would Ukraine have been invaded had it only had the highly degraded, salt-affected soils at its disposal like those around the drying up Aral Sea?
+Would Ukraine have been invaded had it only had the highly degraded, salt-affected soils at its disposal like those around the nearly dry Aral Sea?
 Perhaps we should ask politics experts how, in war strategy, the value of a black chernozem soil is weighed against Ukraine's other industries, such as coal and minerals in the Donbas.
 We cannot read the political agendas, but what is certain is that the war, whatever the outcome, will have far-reaching consequences simply because of the soil wealth.
 Perhaps one of the few benefits of the conflict is that we have sharpened our soil knowledge and that we must demand from our politicians to impose and enforce sustainable soil management, wherever we live.

 Ukraine's agricultural output is suffering heavy losses this year due to the impact of the war, primarily because farmers, at least those who have not fled, are finding it more difficult to work the land.
 But there are also more direct consequences of war activities.
 The work of military geographer Joseph Hupy of Purdue University in Indiana State shows how soils absorb military conflict.
 During his career, Hupy examined sites of violent conflict in France and Vietnam.
 He described how war leaves its mark on the soil, e.g. through bombing, tanks and pollution.